 Technological change over the last few decades has dynamically altered the way we are able to detect, access and document the remains of our past that lie beneath the waves.
-The DIVE & DIG podcast will take you on an underwater adventure of discovery, richer and deeper than you might have imagined possible.
-Join Bettany Hughes and Lucy Blue to explore the exciting worlds underwater archaeologists inhabit and the range of tools they use to investigate the watery past.
+This first series will take you on an underwater adventure of discovery, richer and deeper than you might have imagined possible.
+Join Bettany and Lucy to explore the exciting worlds underwater archaeologists inhabit and the range of tools they use to investigate the watery past.
 They invite you into the hidden world of our shared, ancient past, thanks to maritime archaeologists, forensic scientists and groundbreaking technologies.

 Dive & Dig In Depth – A 6-Part series presented by our Maritime Archaeological Director, Dr Lucy Blue

 In Series One we interviewed over 20 specialists in maritime archaeology, ocean exploration, conservation and scientific analysis.
 We decided to release some of these full interviews as part of an In Depth Series.
 The first 3 In-Depth podcasts focus on the world’s oceans, equally valuing the cultural and the natural heritage as a means of tackling climate change and building a sustainable future.
 In the second three we speak to experts on how they have used transformational tools to discover, record and interpret our maritime past.

 Dive & Dig Conference Series – IKUWA 2022

 This three part mini series brings you highlights from the International Congress for Underwater Archaeology (IKUWA), held in Helsinki in June 2022.
 Cathy Giangrande and Lauren Tidbury spoke to some fascinating researchers about their work, from Shipwrecks to prehistoric lake settlements, and from battles against treasure hunters to the opening of dive parks, we gained insights into some of the fascinating research being undertaken around the globe to better understand our maritime past.